mekiii/P5_generative_art_collection/README.md

 ### 3. Collatz Conjecture
 The Collatz conjecture is a conjecture in mathematics that concerns a sequence defined as follows: start with any positive integer n.
 Then each term is obtained from the previous term as follows: If the previous term is even, the next term is one half the previous term.
 If the previous term is odd, the next term is 3 times the previous term plus 1.
 The conjecture is that no matter what value of n, the sequence will always reach 1.
 Based on this conjecture I used the inverted sequence and tried to visualize it.
 The green branches represent the even followers, the golden ones represent the odd followers.
 ### 4. Wave clock
-The real kick was Matt Pearsons tutorial of the wave clock in his book ["Generative Art"](https://www.amazon.de/Generative-Art-Practical-Guide-Processing/dp/1935182625).
+The real kick was Matt Pearson's tutorial of the wave clock in his book ["Generative Art"](https://www.amazon.de/Generative-Art-Practical-Guide-Processing/dp/1935182625).
 Using noise and spiralling movements inspired me to create sketches that follow similar patterns.

 ### 5. Spiral rose
-The "Spiral rose" is one example of my inspirations after
+The "Spiral rose" is one example of my inspirations after the wave clock.
+I played around with wavy motion via sine and cosine functions until I stumbled across this sketch.

 ### 6. L-Systems
+L-Systems are a typical pattern in every book or introduction once you read handbooks and starting tutorials about generative art.
+L stands for Lindenmayer, the one who created these patterns.
+The sketch is based on a recursive string generated function.
+In my sketch you can grow the "tree" by clicking on the canvas.

 ### 7. Spinning Sculpture
+I also wanted to dive into 3-dimensional sketches.
+Therefore I wanted to simulate the way how to mold clay in a pottery, namely by using rotation, and with lines instead of clay.
+This sketch was very satisfying.
+In my collection you can see a varriety of spinning sculptures (there's also one with sound, so turn on the volume!).
+I also liked to create a sort of Tron-Like-Style.

 ### 8. Phyllotaxis
+In botany, phyllotaxis or phyllotaxy is the arrangement of leaves on a plant stem.
+E.g. There is also the so called phyllotaxis algorithm that arranges objects in this spiral pattern in a way similar to sunflower seeds.
+Making use of algorithmic botany has always been a dream, ever since I studied math.
+And even though this sketch might not be as spectacular as other sketches.
+This is a huge milestone for me.

 ### 9. Square
+During this class I wanted to play around with shapes in perspective.
+Here I started of with sketching a cube in a normal side perspective and experimented with rotation until I was creating an unfolding effect.

 ### 10. Tiled lines
+Tim Holmans

 ### 11. Typemorphing